[News Headlines] [Panto part II] [Panto part III]

 There was one minor crisis on Saturday night when the cast became extremely concerned that the beer consumption by the audience in the interval might lead to a dry after show party but fortunately there was just enough left to send everyone home, exhausted but happy.

-For some inexplicable reason the Biz photographer failed to take any pictures of the show but, thanks to Sylvia Goodall, we do have some photos to post up for your perusal.
-There are now three pages of pictures from the show for your perusal
+For some inexplicable reason the Biz photographer failed to take any pictures of the show but, thanks to Sylvia Goodall, we do have some photos so there a now three pages of photos posted up for your perusal . . . .

 The Farringdon Village Production